pwhizzard/touch-redirect-mac/README.md

 systemextensionsctl list | grep updd
 ```

-If you see `com.touch-base.updd-system-extension-dext [activated enabled]`, that's the problem.
+If you see `com.touch-base.updd-system-extension-dext [activated enabled]`, that's likely the problem.

 **Other Possible Causes:**